polarityio/misp-warning-lists/README.md

 ## Manual list updates via Github

-To manually update the integration first ensure that automatic updates are disabled by unchecking the `Enable Auto Updates` option via the Polarity UI.
+To manually update the integration, first ensure that automatic updates are disabled by unchecking the `Enable Auto Updates` option via the Polarity UI.
 Then, from within the integration directory on your server run the following command:

 ```
 npm run update:remote
 ```

-For remote updates to work you must have `git` installed on your server (`yum install git`) and you must have network connectivity to the MISP warning lists github repository located at https://github.com/MISP/misp-warninglists
+For remote updates to work you must have `git` installed on your server (`yum install git`) and you must have network connectivity to the MISP warning lists Github repository located at https://github.com/MISP/misp-warninglists

 ## Offline list updates via local repository